torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 use an entrypoint.
 That entrypoint creates a new user with an ID provided as an environment variable.

-The `entry.sh` script is always called when you run the container because it's defined as an `ENTRYPOINT`.
-This "middleware" script creates the user if it does not exist, and then runs the application using the [su-exec](https://github.com/ncopa/su-exec) program to change the user ID it's executed with.
+The `entry.sh` script is always called when you run the container because it is defined as an `ENTRYPOINT`.
+This "middleware" script creates the user if it does not exist, and then runs the application using the [su-exec](https://github.com/ncopa/su-exec) program to change the user ID it is executed with.

 __For those who are interested here is our: [entry script](https://github.com/torrust/torrust-tracker/blob/develop/share/container/entry_script_sh).__